jordipons/sklearn-audio-transfer-learning/README.md

-# Audio transfer learning with Audioset features and Scikit-learn
+# Audio transfer learning with Scikit-learn

 We use the VGGish pre-trained model as a feature extractor.
 It was trained with Audioset, a dataset conformed by 2M YouTube audios that was designed to train general audio tagging models.
 On top of it, we simply build a scikit-learn classifier to rapidly prototype competent audio classifiers (even, with few training instances).